Money horoscope: Financial predictions for all zodiac signs in October 2023

 – Which zodiac signs are most billionaires?

 According to research, Libra emerged as the most common sign among the richest followed by Pisceans, followed by Cancer, Taurus, Leo, Scorpio, Gemini, Aries, Aquarius, Virgo, Sagittarius, and Capricorn (Source – Forbes billionaire 2023 rich list).
 This list keeps changing every year with the transit of planets.
 Different planets and houses are responsible for gains, and losses.
 When the transit activates the aforesaid house or planets your wealth increases or dwindles.
-Sagittarians will be hitting the cosmic jackpot again this month.
-According to Chinese astrology, the Pig is the cosmic favourite for prosperity.
-Horse, rat and, snake are slated to improve their financial status this month.
+The three zodiacs hitting the cosmic jackpot this month are Sagittarius, Libra, and Leo.
+The three Chinese zodiacs lining their pockets are Ox, Tiger, and Snake.